Symphonic Dances from West Side Story: Background

 West Side Story is a musical adaptation of Shakespeare’s Romeo and Juliet.
 Set on the Upper West Side of Manhattan in New York City in the mid-20th century, the musical was inspired by tensions between gangs in the city, which were most commonly divided by race.
 The Montagues and Capulets of Romeo and Juliet are replaced in the musical by two gangs: the Jets (whites) and the Sharks (Puerto Ricans), and Romeo and Juliet are replaced by Tony and Maria.
 The musical was conceived by Jerome Robbins, with Bernstein writing the music, Stephen Sondheim writing the lyrics, and Arthur Laurents writing the book.
 The musical was a success when it opened on Broadway in 1957.
 Bernstein decided to revisit the music, selected 9 excerpts, and put them together into a single piece, titled Symphonic Dances from West Side Story.

 Form

 According to program notes by Jack Gottlieb, one of Bernstein's assistants, the story of the piece may be summarized as follows:

 Prologue

 The music begins in emphatic fashion: a pickup G, which is then followed by a C that jumps up to an F♯ (a tritone).
 A chromatic 3-note sequence follows.
 The low instruments then begin playing a theme that would perpetuate the rest of the piece.
 The music evolves into a dance, played by the violins and the woodwinds.
 The dance is interrupted several times, until it finally climaxes in a way that resembles the opening bars of the piece.
 The new section is characterized by sudden jumps by higher instruments, accompanied by a 7-note syncopated baseline.
-Multiple denser parts and different melodies dot the section, until a whistle sounds.
+Multiple denser parts and different melodies dot the section, until a police whistle sounds.
 A quieter section follows concluding the Prologue.